Project-DA-FANH/dafanh_website/content/workshop.md

 ---
 ## Coming Soon
-## December 2024 - For all CSU affiliates!
+## January 2025 - For all CSU affiliates!

 #### R for Reproducible Scientific Analysis